wicaksa/LeetCodePractice/Introduction to Data Structures: Array and String/2. Introduction to 2D Array/Diagonal Traverse/README.md

 ## Complexities

-- Time : O(N) since we are iterating as many times as the total number number of elements in the array.
+- Time : O(N) since we are iterating as many times as the total number of elements in the array.
 - Space: O(N) since we have to allocate an extra array to store the result.